ChoiTeaHo/BeaconluvS/README.md

-# Hello, welcome to Homesul
+# Hello, welcome to BeaconLuv
-If you hit the proximity sensor cup, you may feel like drinking alcohol together.
-You can use messages with correct drinking and bulletin boards.
+Various events can be output through the beacon.
+The serial number of each beacon is registered, and the event according to each beacon is as follows.
+beacon1.
+Coupon page
+beacon2.
+Board Page
+The beacon operates as Bluetooth after performing a transmission range (SSID) check.

 ## Process
 * '잔디' 협업툴 사용